 Groundwater basin recharge and storage potential vary from basin to basin across Los Angeles County.
 Most climate change models predict a decrease in the frequency of precipitation events and snowpack storage, as well as increases in the intensity of local precipitation events.
-These changes will necessitate enhancements in the collective ability to quickly capture and store larger volumes of water for use over extended periods of time.
+These changes in the way that water will be delivered to the region will necessitate enhancements in the collective ability to quickly capture and store larger volumes of water for use over extended periods of time.
 Additionally, planned and future regional water recycling programs are expected to produce a consistently large volume of supply that will need to be stored in groundwater basins.
 Coordination on timing of stormwater and recycled water recharge at centralized groundwater recharge facilities will be critical.